From the Blog

 How to make tabs using only CSS

-I know there are more than a few articles about this topic.
-And there are 2 basic approaches: using target pseudo selector and using list with checked pseudo selector.
+There are two basic approaches for developing CSS tabs: using target pseudo selector and list with checked pseudo selector.

 How to lint inside Atom